lemonpkt/IPProject/README.md

 * `UserSerializer` - RESTful GET endpoint for retreiving a list of usernames.
 * `ProjectCreateAPI`, `ProjectListAPI` - RESTful endpoints for manipulating projects.

+## AJAX

+There is a Javascript function based on JQuery to checking whether username had been taken.
+This function contains an AJAX to get existing username from Restful API which ‘url’ is /freeAgentApp/serializerUsername.
+The AJAX use get method and JSON datatype.
+After matching with the typed username, a remind message will be shown through JQuery.

+## Restful API
+In this project, there are four rest api built.

+* Username, without authentication, support GET method, freeAgentApp/serializerUsername, can get all the username and their identification.

+* Create project, must be authenticated, support POST method, /freeAgentApp/SerializeProject/create, users can create project through this webpage.

+* List project, must be authenticated, support GET method, /freeAgentApp/SerializeProject/list, User can check their relevant projects through this page, get the id for indicated project.

+* Manage project, must be authenticated and given the id, support GET, PUT, DELETE method,    /freeAgentApp/SerializeProject/manage/id, user can modify the project (Update, Delete) through this site.